DocsAgent Workflows

 You're blocked while the agent works.
 One task at a time.

-Multi-Agent Coding
+Multi-Agent Coding#

-You → Agent 2 (API endpoints) → All working in parallel
+You → Agent 1 (auth feature) ↘ You → Agent 2 (API endpoints) → All working in parallel You → Agent 3 (test coverage) ↗

 Multiple tasks progress simultaneously.
 Review when ready.

-Setting Up Multi-Agent Workflows
+Setting Up Multi-Agent Workflows#

-Step 1: Plan Your Tasks
+Step 1: Plan Your Tasks#

 Break your work into independent pieces: